 Previously, he was conductor of the Duke Vespers Ensemble at Duke Chapel, where he also founded both a monthly Bach Cantata Series and Cappella Baroque, a professional period-instrument orchestra specializing in early music.

-As a guest conductor, Schmidt has appeared with St. Jacob’s Choir of Stockholm, Phoenix Chorale, Magnum Chorum, Boston Early Music Festival, The Rolling Stones, and at ACDA’s National Conference.
+As a guest conductor, Schmidt has appeared with St. Jacob’s Chamber Choir of Stockholm, Phoenix Chorale, Magnum Chorum, Boston Early Music Festival, and The Rolling Stones.
 ACDA also selected him to represent America in the International Conductor Exchange Program in Sweden.

 Schmidt studied choral music at South Dakota State University and holds a master’s degree and doctorate of music arts in choral conducting at the University of North Texas.